Understanding Office 365 Email Migration

 You can use the exchange admin center or Exchange Online Power Shell to migrate the contents of users’ mailboxes from an IMAP electronic messaging system to Office 365 mailboxes.
 This includes migrating your mailboxes from other hosted email services like Gmail.
 IMAP migration can import nothing but email messages.
 This migration method can be used to migrate Exchange 5.5 and 2000 legacy servers.

 Have End Users Import their Own Email

 You can import your own email, contacts, and other mailbox information to Office 365.
-Search for Migrate email and contacts to Office 365 for business to understand how.
+Search for Migrate email and contacts to Office 365 for businesses to understand how.

-Customers should avail Office 365 Email Migration from Customer Solutions East (CSE) as it provides cloud-based services like configure the custom domain, check the existing scenario or the email setup, add the user accounts, Migrate user mailboxes, Migrate to Exchange Online, and many more.
+Customers should avail of Office 365 Email Migration from Customer Solutions East (CSE) as it provides cloud-based services like configuring the custom domain, checking the existing scenario or the email setup, adding the user accounts, Migrate user mailboxes, Migrate to Exchange Online, and many more.
 Each of the above-mentioned migration has advantages and disadvantages.
 So, if you are considering migrating your email systems to Office 365, bear in mind that you can minimize any negative impacts by conducting a pre-assessment of the source email environment and choosing the best migration type for your needs.